realtejaswi/fantasy-voicelab/README.md

 ## Frontend

 The frontend is built with **React** and provides an interactive UI for users to input text, select fictional character voices, and generate speech audio dynamically.
+It features a login page that authenticates users with email and password stored in **MongoDB** before granting access to the main voice generation UI.

 ### Core Components and Features: